handsontable/hyperformula/docs/guide/custom-functions.md

 ### 6. Use your custom function inside a formula

-Now, you can use your HYPER function inside a formula:
+Now, you can use your GREET function inside a formula:

 ```javascript
 // prepare spreadsheet data